MeeranB/learn-node-postgres/README.md

 ;
 ```

-To test that this works you can run `psql` to start the Postgres CLI, then run the `init.sql` file:
+To test that this works you can run `psql learn_node_postgres` to start the Postgres CLI and connect to your database, then run the `init.sql` file:

 ```sh
 \include workshop/database/init.sql